Belgium expected to appoint female Saudi ambassador

 Saudi Arabia, which adheres to some of the strictest interpretations of Sunni Islam in the world, has long prevented women from taking on a larger role in its society.

-The election of Saudi Arabia to the principle UN commission charged with promoting gender equality and the empowerment of women earlier this year sparked fury around the world and a political feud in Belgium.
+The election of Saudi Arabia to the principal UN commission charged with promoting gender equality and the empowerment of women earlier this year sparked fury around the world and a political feud in Belgium.

-Belgium was one of the countries that voted in favor of Saudi representation on the commission, a decision which the Belgian Prime Minister Charles Michel said was made without sufficient political assessment.
+Belgium was one of the countries that voted in favor of Saudi representation on the commission, a decision which Belgian Prime Minister Charles Michel said was made without sufficient political assessment.

-"I regret this vote," he told parliament.
+"I regret this vote," he told Parliament.
 "If it could be done again...
 I of course would have pleaded against a favorable vote.
 There is no ambiguity in the matter."

 "We must be determined to double-down on our efforts to promote women's rights as well as the universal values of human rights," he said.